ftc/PLpaper/lightning_talk/lightning_talk.md

-# JSR 14 - Adding Generics to Java
+# JSR 14 - Adding Generics to Java presented by Dylan White, Sean Meier, and Ryan Roden

 ## Introduction
 * Java was introduced in 1995 with the intent of being able to write code once and run it anywhere
 * It derived much of its original syntax from the C++ programming language
 * Templates were left out
-* Generics were introduced to cover much of what was left out with templates
+* Generics were proposed in JSR 14 to cover much of what was left out with templates

 ## Why Not Use Templates?
 Why didn't Java implement templates while implementing much of the rest of C++?